Some children may benefit from the movement of the horse during speech-language therapy sessions.

 Cathy uses hippotherapy as a fun and meaningful treatment strategy that supports the whole child during speech-language therapy.

 The horse's movement is organizing and motivating for children as they improve their communication skills.
-Cathy's sessions serve therapy needs across a large range of ages; please Contact Cathy with specific questions.
+Cathy's sessions support a large age-range; please Contact Cathy with specific questions.